uri3lrex/rest_server_assignment1/docs/README.md

 - [x] Fix history section
 - [x] Latency issues while loading cities from history.
 - [x] Issues with time that don't update accordingly- leaving "TODAY" readings slightly wonky.
 Check tmmr morning.
 NOT SURE WHETHER TO WORK ON THIS OR NOT.
+- [ ] Check whether or not do they ask the forecast for 3 days or can we show the forecast for 6 days and if so, do we do the flagging of umbrella only at the 3 day mark or the 6 day one.

 ## Possible innovations:
-- [ ] INNOVATIVE: Probs use local storage to retain the results of the search.
+- [ ] ~~INNOVATIVE: Probs use local storage to retain the results of the search.~~
 - [x] CREATIVE (week 4 weekend): Add a fun UI with picture changes along with background changes depending on JSON element.
 - [ ] ~~INNOVATIVE: Auto-suggest cities~~
 - [x] INNOVATIVE : Add insights of clothing!!! and maybe trips!!